FrancesCoronel/intro-cs/computer_science/templates.md

 > resources and nuggets

-> check out `2.6.1 Compilations` as well for more resources
+> check out `2.6.1 Compilations` as well for even more resources

 ---